You-sha/Wine-Quality-Prediction/readme.md

 ## <p align="center">Model Building</p>

-First I import the necessary modules, load the original data and the one without outliers, and then I set the features that will be used:
+First I import the necessary modules, load the original dataset and the one without outliers, and then I select the features that will be used:

 <img src="https://user-images.githubusercontent.com/123200960/220891949-2b415146-9e04-41e7-8da6-1c27dc310b23.png" width="700" height="228">